 Tom’s second LP “Love Comes Well Armed” was released under license from HHO in March 2013 and is available from the shop.

 Also released in Summer 2014 was Rebec’s first album Ayres That Meads and Pastures Fill.
 Mike Billington’s first solo album Sol Invictus was released in March 2013.
 Mike enlisted session musicians including Maartin Allcock, Bram Taylor, Fiona Simpson, Mickey Van Gelder, Rebecca Millington, Nicola Smalley, Ruth Spargo and Phil Davenport with backing vocals provided by Shelley Rainey and Karen Dyson of The Bailey Sisters.

-Projects for 2015 include an album of Tom Yates’ songs with a Christian message, recorded in Antwerp during the 1980s; this has a provisional title of A walk in other shoes, also, albums by Mikey Van Gelder, Corvus, Radnor, Joe Beard’s “Legends of The Edge”, an album to raise money for the BBC’s Children in Need, and the archive field recording of the tenth anniversary revival Rushbearing ceremony by Gorton Morris Men in 1989.
+Projects for the future include an album of Tom Yates’ songs with a Christian message, recorded in Antwerp during the 1980s; this has a provisional title of A walk in other shoes, also, albums by Mikey Van Gelder, an album to raise money for the BBC’s Children in Need, and the archive field recording of the tenth anniversary revival Rushbearing ceremony by Gorton Morris Men in 1989.
 This was originally released in cassette format in 1990.
 An album of bagpipe music is also in the planning stage for 2015.

 Also available from the shop is our new range of T-Shirts.
 See the shop where the Epona Girls, Chloe, Lauren, Caren, Jade, Simmone and Clare, can be seen modelling our eye catching range.
 Sizes available are S,M,L,XL and 2XL in the colours modelled.
 3XL is available only in white.
 Please allow two weeks for delivery.